 As long as the Earth has been around, its temperatures have changed.
 Throughout history, there have been natural periods of global warming and cooling.
 Today, however, modern industries are releasing gases that build up in the atmosphere and cause temperatures to rise much more quickly.
 Understanding global warming is important if you want to make a difference and protect the planet.

 What Does Global Warming Really Mean?

 Global warming today is associated with the rise of temperatures on the Earth's surface because of human industries.
-According to the United States Environmental Protection Agency (EPA), the average global temperature has gone up by 1.4 degrees Fahrenheit in the last hundred years.
-Scientists believe it will continue to rise between 2 and 11.5 degrees over the next century.
+According to NASA, the average global temperature has gone up by 1.4 degrees Fahrenheit in the last hundred years.
+Scientists believe it will continue to rise over the next century.

 These numbers might not seem like much, but scientists have discovered that today's temperatures are higher than they have been during most of the last 11,000 years, according to Nature Magazine!
 Back then, Earth was just coming out of the most recent ice age and was a very different place.
 A lot has changed since then.
 Today, there are millions of people living in areas that are threatened by global warming.
 This warming can lead to major problems, from flooding to severe storms - that's why many call it 'climate change'.